 Using the Space

 Your angled "everything" space may be as long as a bowling alley or as cramped as a corner closet.
 You still have to decide which function goes where and then how much spillover you want between living and dining areas.
-When the open space includes a kitchen, it's typical to **locate the dining room next to the kitchen**, with the living room in the remaining leg of the "L" In other configurations, the living room usually gets the larger area with the dining table tucked into the smaller space.
+When the open space includes a kitchen, it's typical to locate the dining room next to the kitchen, with the living room in the remaining leg of the "L." In other configurations, the living room usually gets the larger area with the dining table tucked into the smaller space.
 To define and separate noshing from socializing, turn a sofa back to the dining area, focusing attention inward in a conversation area, or partly screen the two parts of the room with an open shelf system set perpendicular to a wall.
 If life is one big all-inclusive meet-up for you, open the sofas and seating to the dining room so the conversation and the guests flow back and forth unobstructed.

 Colors and No-Color